inSign: secure & provable

 Subsequent modification of the document must be impossible or recognisable.
 With inSign, the signed document is protected with a seal certificate.
 After the signature of the first signatory, no more changes to the document are possible.

-(AES) by name input
+Advanced electronic signature (AES) by name input

 Declaration of intent is made by: